Best Exercise for the first trimester of pregnancy

 3. Aligned squats

-This exercise is great for creating space in the pelvic floor.
+This exercise for the first trimester is great for creating space in the pelvic floor.
 As the body squats the hamstrings lengthen and the pelvic floor gets an eccentric (lengthening) load.
 We encourage clients to door squat daily during pregnancy.
 Grab onto either the two handles of an open door, a TRX band, or anything sturdy that can support body weight.
 Hinge at the hips, and booty moves back like it’s looking for a chair to sit on.
 Stop before the butt tucks under, indicating the max range of the hamstrings at that moment in time.
 If there is low back pain, try not excessively pushing the booty out to go down farther without tucking pelvis.
 To stand, exhale with candles deep core engagement and press into heels.
 Common cheat is to either overarch the low back or excessively thrust the ribs.

 4. Open twist